yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/network-multicast.markdown

 gs-agent gsa.global.lus 0 gsa.lus 1 gsa.gsm.global 0 gsa.gsm 1
 {% endhighlight %}

-Machines not running the lookup service should have thier agent started using:
+Machines not running the lookup service should have their agent started using:
 {% highlight bash %}
 gs-agent gsa.global.lus 0 gsa.lus 0 gsa.gsm.global 0 gsa.gsm 0
 {% endhighlight %}

 The GSC count should be added to the commands above above as usual.

 If you can't have multicast enabled within your network you should disable it on the client side and on the service grid side.
-It will save some CPU actvity performed continously.
+It will save some CPU activity performed continuously.

 # Configuring Multicast on Linux